Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Summary of formalism

 where the step function

 The shear along the generator is then

 or, using Eqs.\ (\ref{eq:tidalpolarizations}) and (\ref{eq:shearpolarizations}),

 Notice that the behavior at $\lambda$ depends on the tides {\it to the future} of $\lambda$ --- a manifestation of the horizon's teleological nature.
 What we see is that the shear at $\lambda$ on a particular generator depends on the tide integrated over an interval from $\lambda$ to $\lambda + \mbox{(a few)}\times\kappa^{-1}$.
-This has interesting consequences for the distorted horizon's dynamics which we will examine in Sec.\ {\ref{sec:resultsII}}.